 Jamie is a huge fan of the Wizard of Oz, we’ve seen it countless time.
 So imagine his delight to be able to walk down the yellow brick road and meet all the characters.
-Of course we sung the song too, I mean you have to right?
+Of course, we sang the song too, I mean you have to right?

-In this castle there are rooms to explore with smells of mints and sweeties.
-Plus there’s plenty more buttons to press and various things to activate within the castle square.
+In this castle, there are rooms to explore with smells of mints and sweeties.
+Plus there are plenty more buttons to press and various things to activate within the castle square.

 Monkey Mischief and Sunnydown Farm